emkayyou/essays/README.md

 	description="Illustration of Oleander Aphids Infesting Plants"
 	license="CC0">

-### Wisdom of the Pecan
+#### Wisdom of the Pecan
-(paragraph 2) To that end, Kimmerer has offered an antidote for the shakiness of the future in her phrase, “All Flourishing is Mutual” from her chapter “The Council of Pecans” in Braiding Sweetgrass.
+(second part of conclusion) To that end, Kimmerer has offered an antidote for the shakiness of the future in her phrase, “All Flourishing is Mutual” from her chapter “The Council of Pecans” in Braiding Sweetgrass.
 Here, Kimmerer illustrates that harmony can only be achieved if there is a reciprocal and cooperative relationship between all living beings: “If one tree fruits, they all fruit— there are no soloists.
 Not one tree in a grove, but the whole grove; not one grove in the forest, but every grove; all across the country and all across the state.
 The trees act not as individuals, but somehow as a collective.
 Exactly how they do this, we don’t yet know.
 But what we see is the power of unity.
 What happens to one happens to us all.
 We can starve together or feast together.
 All flourishing is mutual."
 <param ve-image
        url="https://upload.wikimedia.org/wikipedia/commons/thumb/6/62/Carya_illinoinensis.jpg/640px-Carya_illinoinensis.jpg"
        label="Pecan Tree Carya illinoinensis, 68-year-old tree from seed.
 Morton Arboretum"